DFE-Digital/academies-academisation-api/README.md

 * Conversion Projects
 * Advisory Board Decisions on Conversions

+## Context

+This API is intended to own the business logic and store data related to Preparing for Academisation: the process by which a Maintained School becomes an Academy.
+This fits within the responsibilities owned by the Regional Services Division:

+![Domain Contexts](./domain-contexts.png)

 ## Architecture
-This API is intended to own the business logic and store data within the Academisation Domain, which fits within the responsibilities owned by the Regional Services Division:

-![Domain Contexts](./domain-contexts.png)

 The architecture of this solution is based on:
 * Domain Driven Design
 * Hexagon Architecture